Blogpost refreshed July 2025

 So what if you've been exposed?

 On official trails, you are unlikely to come into direct contact with poison oak.
-If you think you have been exposed, wash your clothes and your skin as soon as you can.
-Products like Tecnu are also handy to have around as they can remove poison oak oil from your skin—but if you're near soap and water, a good scrub will do the trick too.
+If you think you have been exposed, wash your clothes and skin as soon as possible.
+Poison oak wipes are also helpful as they can remove poison oak oil from your skin, but if you're near soap and water, a good scrub will do the trick too.

 Stay safe out there, urban hikers!
-Now you can impress others with your poison oak identifying skills.
+Now you can impress others with your poison oak identification skills.